ashutosh229/DNS_Assisted_UDP_Video_Streaming_System/README.md

 ### No Wrapper-Based Networking APIs

-Complied with.
 The project does not use messaging middleware, RPC frameworks, HTTP streaming libraries, or other abstraction layers over sockets.

 ## Tech Stack